vghost2008/ASEG/README.md

 python ./tools/eval.py /home/wj/ai/mldata1/MVTEC/workdir/aseg /home/wj/ai/mldata1/MVTEC/ -d walnuts --gpu 0
 ```

-evaluate will generate a threshold file with will be used in predict.
+evaluate will generate a threshold file which will be used in predict.

 ## predict